 - Garbage contract settled

 - City finishes the year with a huge surplus

 - Gay Pride attendance was largest in history (Unintended consequence of Rob Ford’s antics)

 So it is apparent history proves that having Rob Ford as mayor is not as bad as the media will have you believe.
 So what do you have to lose by voting for Rob Ford?
 Nothing.
 What do you gain?
 You will send a message to our corrupt politicians and crown organizations that you still hold the power over them in your votes.

 The once mighty and ideal Liberal government is now a former shell of itself.
 Whether it’s the billion dollar gas plants, ORANGE scandal, EHealth, or the Pan AM games, the Liberal politicians have displayed a remarkable hatred and defiance to our desires for a responsible government.

 If you think things are expensive now, then it’s about to get much worse if we continue to roll over and ignore what is happening.
 Take a look at California and Detroit.
-Through irresponsible spending and corruption these government regions are broke and cannot sustain the most basic of services.
-Money is not all important in this world, but if you spend your own money in the same manner as how these governments have, then you too would be broke.
+Through irresponsible spending and corruption, these government regions are broke and cannot sustain the most basic of services.
+Money is not all important in this world, but if you spend your own money in the same manner as to how these governments have, then you too would be broke.

 This October 2014, when you head to the voting booth, go ahead and vote Rob Ford and let’s put this social experiment into effect.